SSaquif/JS-Array-Methods/README.md

 ];
 ```

-> **NOTE**: For callback functions (of all the array methods I have used in this repo), I have intentionally kept all the parameters (required once and the optional once), even if I am not using them.
+> **NOTE:** For callback functions (of all the array methods I have used in this repo), I have intentionally kept all the parameters (required once and the optional once), even if I am not using them.
 So that you get familiar with the syntax/signature

+> **TODO:** Go inside each file and at least see what the callback functions looks like.
+You will quickly spot a common pattern

 ## Array Methods VS For Loops